This post is for every retailer looking for how to train their team on suggestive selling techniques.

-Suggestive selling, or upselling, is a method of using the knowledge you’ve learned about the customer coupled with your wisdom about the products.
-This allows you to encourage buyers to purchase additional products.
+Suggestive selling, or upselling, is a sales technique of using the knowledge you’ve learned about the customer coupled with your wisdom about the products.
+This allows you to encourage buyers to purchase additional product.

-Well-trained salespeople can challenge customer preconceptions and help them see the value of products that complement, or fully fulfill their initial intended purchase, frequently providing a higher degree of ease of use.
+A well-trained sales associate can challenge customer preconceptions and help them see the value of products that complement, or entirely fulfill their initial intended purchase, frequently providing a higher degree of ease of use.

 But it starts much earlier than the close of the sale...